 Abstract

-METHODOLOGY: Total 70(35 in each group) participants with sever preeclampsia were enrolled.
+Methodology: This randomized controlled trial study was conducted at Obstetrics & Gynecology Department, Allama Iqbal Memorial Teaching Hospital, Sialkot from August 2020 to February 2021.
+Total 70(35 in each group) participants with sever preeclampsia were enrolled.
 All the patients were divided into Group A (oral nifedipine) or Group B (IV hydralazine).
-All the patients in Group-A were given oral nifedipine in the form of 10 mg tablets and every 15 minutes upto five doses or the desired blood pressure achieved.
-Group-B patients received intravenous hydralazine injection in a dose regimen of 5 mg I/V, every 15 minutes upto five doses or desired blood pressure achieved.
-Clinical response to therapy for both drugs was calculated in term of outcome.
-All the data were entered & analyzed by using SPSS v25.0.
-The comparison of outcome was tested for significance by t-test.
-Effect modifiers like age, gestational age, parity and BMI were controlled by stratification.
-Post-stratification t-test was applied.
-A p-value ≤ 0.05 was considered significant.
+All the patients in Group-A were given oral nifedipine in the form of 10 mg tablets and every 15 minutes up to five doses or the desired blood pressure achieved.
+Group B patients received intravenous hydralazine injections in a dosing regimen of 5 mg IV every 15 minutes, up to a maximum of five doses or until the desired blood pressure was achieved.
+The clinical response to therapy for both drugs was assessed in terms of outcome.
+The comparison of outcomes was tested for significance using a t-test.
+Effect modifiers such as age, gestational age, parity, and BMI were controlled for by stratification.
+Post-stratification t-tests were applied, and a p-value of ≤ 0.05 was considered significant.

-RESULTS: The msean time to achieve desired blood pressure in oral nifedipine group was 51.68±5.96 minutes and 39.78±5.15 minutes in IV hydralazine group with a p-value of 0.0001, which is statistically significant.
+Results The mean time to achieve desired blood pressure in oral nifedipine group was 51.68±5.96 minutes and 39.78±5.15 minutes in IV hydralazine group with a p-value of 0.0001, which is statistically significant.
 The mean number of doses required to achieve desired blood pressure in oral nifedipine group was 5.13±0.72 and 3.80±0.43 in IV hydralazine group with a p-value of 0.00001, which is statistically significant.

-CONCLUSION: This study supports the use of either hydralazine or nifedipine for blood pressure control in acute hypertensive emergencies in pregnancy with hydralazine being more effective and side effects being non-significant.
+Conclusion This study provides evidence supporting the use of either hydralazine or nifedipine for controlling blood pressure in acute hypertensive emergencies during pregnancy.
+It suggests that hydralazine may be more effective, with side effects being non-significant.

 Copyright (c) 2023 Journal of The Society of Obstetricians and Gynaecologists of Pakistan